matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 4. The text content of an XML element maps to a CUE property keyed as `$`, where that property belongs to the struct that is mapped from the XML content's parent element.
 5. Multiple XML elements at the same level map to multiple CUE structs forming part of a CUE list at that level.
 6. Each XML attribute that defines a namespace maps to a CUE struct property in the same way that other XML attributes are mapped.
-7. When an XML element name contains a namespace label, the corresponding CUE struct property will be keyed by the same name.
+7. When an XML element name includes a namespace label as a prefix, the corresponding CUE struct property will be keyed by the same name and include the same prefix.
 8. Values of XML attributes and elements will be typed in the corresponding CUE value when the type is infered to be either int, float, boolean, null, or string.

 The examples below illustrate each of these rules:

 ### 1. Elements

-The XML `note` element below maps to the note struct in CUE.
+The XML `note` element below maps to the `note` struct in CUE.

 *xml*
 ```